testflows/TestFlows-WebSite/source/handbook/index.md

   normally distributed between the `min` and `max` values, default: `None`
 * `pattern` is the test name pattern, default: `""` which means the current test

-If both `count` and `timeout` are specified then the test is retried until either until maximum retry `count` is reached or `timeout` is hit - whichever comes first.
+If both `count` and `timeout` are specified, then the test is retried until either the maximum retry `count` is reached or `timeout` is hit - whichever comes first.

-> **{% attention %}** By default, if number of retries or timeout is not specified then
+> **{% attention %}** By default, if number of retries or timeout is not specified, then
-> the test will be retried until it passes but note that if the test can't reach a passing result
+> the test will be retried until it passes, but note that if the test can't reach a passing result
 > then it can lead to an infinite loop.

 For example,